KittyGiraudel/site/_posts/2015-01-12-color-clock-experiment.md

 ## Final thoughts

-That's it.
+That’s it.
 Here is the final code:

 ```javascript
 ;(function() {